clojurists-together/clojuriststogether.org/resources/markdown/news/march-2019-monthly-update.md

 Hello CT Community -

-Our second month of updates from Neanderthal and Aleph are here.
+The second month of updates from Neanderthal and Aleph is here.

 Thanks for your continued support of Clojurists Together!